renesas/ruhmi-framework-rzg/README.md

 - TensorFlow Lite/INT8

 > [NOTE]
-> The current version is the 1st release of RHUMI for RZ/G3E.
+> The current version is the 1st release of RUHMI for RZ/G3E.
 The supported AI model is limited within **16MB**.

 ## Installation and compilation
 1. Build the envronment and install RUHMI AI model compiler
 - [Use Dockerfile](docs/dockerfile.md)
-2. Cimpilae tha target model
+2. Compile tha target model
 - [Use the compilation Script](docs/generate-model-data.md)

-This repository provide the simpliped expanation.
+This repository provide the simplified expanation.
 You can also refer to [Renesas Rz/G3E NPU(Ethos0U55) SUpport](https://renesas-rz.github.io/rz-ethos-u-docs/).

 ## Application Examples
 - [Common preparation to run](application_examples/README.md)